 Raytheon Technologies (RTX) Outpaces Stock Market Gains: What You Should Know

-Prior to today's trading, shares of the an aerospace and defense company had gained 6.4% over the past month.
-This has outpaced the Aerospace sector's gain of 4.05% and the S&P 500's loss of 0.85% in that time.
+Heading into today, shares of the an aerospace and defense company had gained 10.71% over the past month, outpacing the Aerospace sector's gain of 5.74% and the S&P 500's gain of 0.22% in that time.

 Wall Street will be looking for positivity from Raytheon Technologies as it approaches its next earnings report date.
 This is expected to be January 25, 2022.
 In that report, analysts expect Raytheon Technologies to post earnings of $1.01 per share.
 This would mark year-over-year growth of 36.49%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $17.22 billion, up 4.85% from the year-ago period.
+Our most recent consensus estimate is calling for quarterly revenue of $17.22 billion, up 4.85% from the year-ago period.

 Investors should also note any recent changes to analyst estimates for Raytheon Technologies.
-Recent revisions tend to reflect the latest near-term business trends.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 0.67% lower within the past month.
-Raytheon Technologies is holding a Zacks Rank of #4 (Sell) right now.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 0.67% lower.
+Raytheon Technologies is currently sporting a Zacks Rank of #4 (Sell).

 The Aerospace - Defense Equipment industry is part of the Aerospace sector.
-This group has a Zacks Industry Rank of 241, putting it in the bottom 6% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 240, which puts it in the bottom 6% of all 250+ industries.

 Click to get this free report